PEOPLE-ER/spectral-recovery/docs/spectral_recovery_tool.md

 - When stratifying a larger polygon into multiple polygons, consider using factors that are expected to influence recovery, e.g., disturbance severity, climate, and pre-disturbance land cover or conditions (Atkinson et al., 2022), it may be useful to stratify the polygons according to one or more of these factors.

 - If using the tool for restoration planning a large landscape-scale polygon may be recommended as it may provide information on areas to prioritize for restoration.

+We are currently working on enabling the use of multiple polygons into the tool's functioning.
+We hope to have it published soon!

 ### 3.3.3 SPECTRAL INDICES